louisepaul75/py-erp/README.md

 ## Continuous Integration

-The project uses GitHub Actions for continuous integration with the following workflows:
+The project uses GitHub Actions for continuous integration with the following workflow jobs:

-- **Test and Lint**: Runs on every push and pull request to validate code quality and test coverage
+- **Lint**: Runs code quality checks including:
+  - Flake8 for Python syntax and style validation
+  - MyPy for static type checking

+- **Tests**: Runs the test suite with pytest to validate functionality
+  - Runs unit and integration tests
   - Uploads test coverage results to Codecov
-  - Enforces minimum code coverage thresholds
+  - Enforces minimum code coverage thresholds (80%)

+- **Build**: Builds the Docker image for deployment
+  - Creates a containerized version of the application
+  - Pushes to GitHub Container Registry with appropriate tags

-- **Deploy Application**: Deploys to appropriate environments based on branch/tag:
+- **Deploy**: Deploys to appropriate environments based on branch/tag:
   - `develop` branch → Development environment
   - `release/*` branches → Staging environment
   - Tags (`v*`) → Production environment
-  - Requires successful test runs before deployment
+  - Requires successful tests before deployment

+- **Additional Workflows**:
   - **Dependency Security Scan**: Runs weekly to check for security vulnerabilities
   - **Update Dependencies**: Runs weekly to update dependencies and create pull requests with updates
-- **Build Docker Image**: Builds and publishes Docker images on merges to main/develop and tags

 Branch protection rules ensure:
 - Pull request reviews are required for merges to `main` and `develop`